flash62au/WiTcontroller/README.md

 ## Using WiTController

-## Be aware
+## Be aware of...

 ### WiFi limitations

 The ESP32 *cannot use the 5gHz* frequencies.
 It is limited to the 2.4gHz  frequencies.

-It also seems to be *unable to use channels beyond 10* (and I have seen it struggle with channel 10 itself.)
+Using 2.4gHz Wifi channels beyond 10 (11-13) is problematic.
+I have added an experimental set of definitions in ``config_network_example.h`` that allow you to set the country code.
+In theory this will allow the use of the additional channels, but requires the use the version 3.2.0 (or later) of the ESP32 board library.
+This has had only minimal testing.

 ## Definitions and Explanations